Basic Rules for The Self-Employed Decorator

 So if your running costs are £30 per day and you’re only charging £120 on your day rate, then your actual wage is £90 per day.
 If you have to do some running around after your day on the tools, maybe go out and price a job, then you’re working 10 hours for that £90.
 That’s only £9 per hour!!
 You can earn a better working at Asda!!

-Look After your Tools
+Look After your Decorating Tools

-Clean and Tidy Job
+Leave a Clean and Tidy Job When Decorating

 Don’t be a Mug!!